DavidMiles1925/printer_camera/README.md

 #### One-Wire Interface

-This needs to be enabled to read the data pin.
+One-Wire Interface needs to be enabled to read the data pin.
 Do this in the RPi config.

 **[Documentation](https://pinout.xyz/pinout/1_wire)** can be found here.